What’s the purpose of social selling?

-Imagine that you chose generating leads as your only objective for the next quarter.
+Imagine that you chose to generate leads as your only objective for the next quarter.
 What key results could you attach to that?

-- Have 4 conversations or more per month.
+- Have four conversations or more per month.

-- Close 1 sale or more from a lead generated from social per month.
+- Close one or more sales per month from a lead generated from social.